T-72 operators and variants: India

 Request for information was issued in November 2023 to upgrade around 1,000 tanks with new engines, fire control system & other modern systems at ₹2300 crore (US$270 million).
 A contract was signed with Rosoboronexport to procure 1,000 bhp engines in March 2025 at a cost of $248 million.
 A total of 1,000 engines are to be procured under the contract of which 200 engines to be directly imported, 800 to be assembled by Heavy Vehicles Factory from completely knocked down and semi knocked down kits.
 Procurement under 'Buy & Make' category.

 On 18 September, the Indian Army's 512 Army Base Workshop in Pune completed the Pilot Overhaul of the Armoured Recovery Vehicle (ARV) VT-72B under its Project Lotus.
 The project is being undertaken by the Corps of Electronics and Mechanical Engineers in collaboration with an engineering team from the industry partner Airbornics Defence and Space (ADSL), a subsidiary of the JCBL Group.
 The procedure included the complete dismantling of the vehicle, replacing critical components, and repairing or substituting Major Unit Assemblies (MUAs).

+On 27 February 2026, it was reported that the Indian Army has fitted 96 tanks of its T-72 fleet with the Thermo Imaging Fire Control System (TIFCS), an Indo-Israeli technology.
+The system also cleared the firing validation trials between November and December 2025 before induction.
+The upgrade was executed by the Alpha-Exec Defence & Aerospace Systems Pvt Ltd, a joint venture of Alpha Defence and Elbit Systems.
+The contract was signed in 2023.

+On 21 September 2026, Ministry of Defence signed a contract with an Indian firm, Accurate Industrial Controls for procurement of Auxiliary Power Units (APUs) for T-72 and T-90 tanks at the cost of ₹586 crore.

 The Indian Army has operated and tested several variants of the T-72, including: